NathanKr/fresh-inbox-using-google-apps-scipt/README.md

 <h2>Demo</h2>
+Here we'll walk you through the setup and execution of a Google Apps Script project using visual aids

 <h3>Dashboard</h3> The dashboard of the Google Apps Script appears in this image.
 You can see the created project 'fresh-inbox' circled in red.